Augustana Core Requirements

 These courses are designed to help students develop as active, critical learners and to develop skills that provide the foundation for further study at Augustana.
 Students must complete a single sequence.
 Although FYI/FYH courses are taught by faculty from many different disciplines, all faculty frame their courses around a central question.

-In the fall course, students will actively engage topics and methods that are the hall marks of a liberal art education, and will develop skills that define independent thought.
+In the fall course, students will actively engage topics and methods that are the hallmarks of a liberal arts education, and they will develop skills that define independent thought.
 The spring course addresses the questions "How is difference constructed and what differences matter?" by making new connections across multiple fields and engaging in scholarly research and writing.